Fazle Hasan Abed

 Mr. Peter McPherson is the president of the Association of Public and Land-grant Universities (APLU), the oldest higher education association in the United States comprised of public research universities, land-grant institutions, and state university systems.
 Mr. McPherson is the former chair of the Board of Directors of Dow Jones and Company, the founding co-chair of the Partnership to Cut Hunger and Poverty in Africa; and chair of the Boards of both IFDC and HarvestPlus.
 Prior to joining APLU, he was president of Michigan State University; deputy secretary of the U.S. Treasury, serving as one of the principal negotiators for the Canadian Free Trade Agreement; administrator of USAID; and special assistant to President Gerald Ford in the White House.
 Mr. McPherson has been honored with many awards including the U.S. Presidential Certificate of Outstanding Achievement and the Secretary of State’s Distinguished Leadership Award.
 He received a bachelor’s degree from Michigan State University, an MBA from Western Michigan University, and a JD from American University.

-Dr. Prabhu Pingali is deputy director of the Agriculture Development Division of the Bill and Melinda Gates Foundation.
+Dr. Prabhu Pingali is professor in Cornell University’s Charles H. Dyson School of Applied Economics and Management and the founding director of the Tata-Cornell Agriculture and Nutrition Initiative.
+Prior to joining Cornell in June 2013, he served as deputy director of the Agriculture Development Division of the Bill and Melinda Gates Foundation.
 He has three decades of experience analyzing global food, agriculture and development policy and was director of the Agricultural and Development Economics Division of the Food and Agriculture Organization (FAO), UN.
 He has served as director of the Economics Program at CIMMYT; agricultural economist at the International Rice Research Institute; and economist within the World Bank’s Agriculture and Rural Development Department.
 Dr. Pingali has authored ten books and over 100 referred journal articles and book chapters on food policy, technological change, productivity growth and resource management in the developing world.
 He has received several international awards and recognitions for his work, and is a fellow of the U.S. National Academy of Sciences, American Agricultural Economics Association, and the International Association of Agricultural Economists.
 He earned a PhD in Economics from North Carolina State University.

 H.E.
 Babcock Professor of Food and Nutrition Policy